 2. Social Isolation

+This is one of the single mom struggles that’s more layered.
 Single moms sometimes feel trapped underneath a mountain of responsibility that never allows them to invest in friendships, much less find another companion for life.
 Working single moms say the guilt of leaving the kids in the evening to do something just for yourself is crushing.
 Add to that the cost of hiring a sitter and getting out of the house for adult interaction seems almost impossible.

-You need friendships and encouragement, so this is not a frivolous single mom struggle.
+You need friendships and encouragement, so this isn’t a frivolous single mom struggle.
 Look for environments that allow for some social time for you while keeping the kids occupied or entertained: a church small group that offers childcare, an exercise class at a gym with a kids’ space, or a play date with other parents.
 And maybe once a month, splurge for that sitter or trade out childcare with another parent to actually go to dinner with friends and really talk about what’s going on in your life.

 3. Decision Pressure